 But there’s a key to setting up your Features board for painless prioritization:

 Organize your feature ideas by user need.

-This may come as a surprise if you were inclined to group features by where they belong in the product, or the initiative they belong to.
-After all, Productboard offers considerable leeway in how you organize feature ideas with components.
+This might come as a surprise if you were inclined to group features by where they belong in the product, or the initiative they belong to.
+After all, Productboard offers considerable leeway in organizing feature ideas with components.

 Ultimately components are just folders and they can represent anything you’d like, but we recommend using components to represent the core users needs that underlying feature ideas address.

 Consider a popular messaging app for teams called Zlack.
 Zlack’s team strives to address a handlful of core needs for its users, which they’ve added to their Features board:

 The first five components represent user needs.
 The last two represent the needs of the business if it’s to stay afloat.

 And those can be broken down into additional sub-needs and feature ideas.

 Above we see several features logged beneath the user need Speak with colleagues with visual aids, which could include features like video calling or screen-sharing to help communicate more complex topics.